 Drug and Alcohol Abuse Education Programs Description Honor One Another During freshman and transfer students' first year, each student has to take an online course (Honor One Another) which talks about drug and alcohol abuse.
 Students learn about statistics, the signs of drug and alcohol abuse, and what to do if they or someone they know is abusing drugs or alcohol.
 National Night Out CTX PD sponsors a National Night Out event wherein they provide information to students, faculty, staff, and visitors regarding staying safe in various aspects of their life.
 In addition to personal safety, the event is intended to enhance existing and build new community-police partnerships.
-CTX PD provides a DWI simulator and presents information about the influence of alcohol and other drugs.
-Additionally, CTX PD distributes related/relevant sources of information. -- --
+Additionally, CTX PD distributes related/relevant sources of information.